 Compliance Risk Management: A Game-changing Strategy in Mergers & Acquisitions

-Isabelle Rust, Head of Third Party Compliance Management, Airbus Defence and Space, Germany
+Isabelle Rust, Head of Third Party Compliance Management, Airbus Defence and Space, Airbus

 In a context where companies are facing increasingly complex regulatory requirements, more stringent legal enforcement restrictions and NGO activism (including ethical and environmental), the compliance part of the M&A due diligence is entering into the spotlight.